cchitsiang/awesome-stars/README.md

 - [surrealdb/surrealdb](https://github.com/surrealdb/surrealdb) - A scalable, distributed, collaborative, document-graph database, for the realtime web
 - [MystenLabs/sui](https://github.com/MystenLabs/sui) - Sui, a next-generation smart contract platform with high throughput, low latency, and an asset-oriented programming model powered by the Move programming language
 - [rust-unofficial/awesome-rust](https://github.com/rust-unofficial/awesome-rust) - A curated list of Rust code and resources.
 - [postgresml/postgresml](https://github.com/postgresml/postgresml) - PostgresML is an AI application database.
-Use open source models from Huggingface, or train your own, to create and index LLM embeddings, generate text, or make online predictions using only SQL.
+Download open source models from Huggingface, or train your own, to create and index LLM embeddings, generate text, or make online predictions using only SQL.
 - [Wilfred/difftastic](https://github.com/Wilfred/difftastic) - a structural diff that understands syntax 🟥🟩
 - [hopinc/pika](https://github.com/hopinc/pika) - 🆔 The friendly, pragmatic and functional ID system
 - [Qovery/Replibyte](https://github.com/Qovery/Replibyte) - Seed your development database with real data ⚡️